 Employees must also exercise care and caution to protect against the loss or alteration of public information.
 It is not necessary to encrypt public information.

 - In order to assure legal and regulatory compliance, employees should direct all external and internal requests for the release of information to the president’s office.
 The college is subject to the Maryland Public Information Act, which governs the release of information to third parties.

 - Student information that is regulated and confidential is managed and released by the office of records, registration, and veterans’ affairs.
 Refer to college policies 50.05, Confidentiality of Student Records and 61.19 Identify Theft Prevention/Red Flags Program, and procedure 61.19.01 Red Flags Procedures.

 - Employee information that is regulated and confidential is managed and released by the human resources office.

 - Requests from the media are to be forwarded to the office of public relations and marketing.

-- Public information is released by offices designated with the responsibility for its content.
+- Public information is prepared by offices designated with the responsibility for its content, and released by the president’s office.
 This information must be released in its original form and format.

 Security and Storage of College Information in the Cloud

 Faculty and staff can only use a third party cloud-hosting provider when contractual provisions are in place with the college to protect the security and privacy of college and student information.
 To date, only Google Apps for Education is an authorized contracted service provider for cloud storage of college and student information.
 While Google Apps for Education may be used to store confidential and public information, it is not authorized for the storage of regulated information.